baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 # OGSUQ.jl

-## The general idea for the creation of a stochastic OGS6 project
+## The principle idea for the creation of a stochastic OGS6 project

-The general idea is to always start with a fully configured and running deterministic OGS6 project.
-There are three basic functions which create three individual xml-files.
-These files are human-readable and can be manually configured and duplicated for the use in other projects.
+The principle idea is to always start with a fully configured and running deterministic OGS6 project.
+There are three basic functions which create three individual xml-files which are used to define the stochastic OGS project.
+These files are human-readable and can be manually configured and duplicated for the use in other, or slightly altered, stochastic projects.

 The first function
 ```julia